ethereum/solidity-blog/_posts/2020-11-04-solidity-ama-1-recap.md

 #### How is optimization affected by the number of runs (`--optimize-runs`) and is there a maximum number above which it stops mattering, or is `--optimize-runs=20000` less efficient than `--optimize-runs=500000`?

 The parameter specifies roughly how often each opcode of the deployed code will be executed across the life-time of the contract.
-A "runs" parameter of "1" will produce long but cheap code.
+A "runs" parameter of "1" will produce short but expensive code.
 The largest value is ``2**64-1``.

 #### When multiple small variables are packed into a single storage slot, how can we be sure accessing them both is done with a single SSTORE/SLOAD?
 How "nearby" do the accesses have to be each-other, and is there any better way to ensure this than inspecting the assembly?